andrewrlee/basic-search-engine/README.md

 - A CSV parser is [here](./utils/csv/README.md) ✅ (required for processing test data)

 - A preprocessor [here](./data/short_stories/README.md) to prepare some test data for indexing ✅

+- A tokeniser [here](./indexer//tokeniser/README.md) to split text into words ✅